 (c) Train future CCCS leaders for Jesus and His church,

 (d) Engage CCCS clergy and lay members in critical theological thinking and reflection.

-For more than one hundred and fifty six years, Malua Theological College has provided training for the ministry of the Congregational Christian Church in Samoa.
-Throughout these years, the College adapted and developed itself to meet the many changes in the life of Church and the Society it serves.
-However, it was recognised from the outset that the College would be required to develop and adapt to change in a rapidly changing world.
+For more than one hundred and seventy years, Malua Theological College (MTC) has provided training not only for the ministry of the CCCS, but also for the ministries of other denominations around the Pacific.
+These include the Congregational Christian Church of Tokelau, the Congregational Christian Church of Tuvalu, the Kiribati Uniting Church, the Nauru Congregational Church and others.
+Throughout these years, MTC adapted and developed itself to meet the many changes in the life of the Churches and the Societies it serves.
+However, it was recognized from the outset that the College would be required to develop and adapt to change in a rapidly changing world.